wjlgatech/DRL-continuous-control/README.md

 ## Results
 Environment is solved in 273 Episodes with	Average Score: 30.03.
 The plot ddpg_result.png shows the averaged score (over all the agents and over 100 consecutive episodes) is collected over ~300 episodes.

+## Credits

+The implementation of ddpg.py and model.py is adapted from https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-bipedal for multiple-agents case.